jaymzh/oss-stats/README.md

 The idea here is to walk public repos and find tests that are not visible to the public and report on them.

+### Buildkite Provider

+You can also use this script to check pipeline visibility on Buildkite.
+This mode requires you to specify your Buildkite organization and provide an API token with `read_pipelines` scope.
+It constructs pipeline slugs based on a format string and checks their visibility.

 ## Misc Promises

 The [promises.rb](src/promises.rb) script allows you to add, edit, resolve,